deoxxa/passports/README.md

 **attach**

-Returns an express/connect-compatible middleware function for that attaches the correct passport object to a request.
+Returns an express/connect-compatible middleware function that attaches the correct passport object to a request.
 You probably want this as the first passpack-related piece of middleware in your application.